pori/twenty-one/README.md

 	* If the hand is worth less than 17, the dealer must hit until it is 17 or greater
 * If a dealer busts and the player has not, then player wins the round

-## Planned Features

-* Side rules
-* Multiple players
-* An option to play as the dealer
-* Saving player stats to a local SQLite database
-* Socket-based multiplayer

 ## Contributing

 1. Fork it ( https://github.com/pori/twenty-one/fork )